 A Boost for Young Entrepreneurs

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »One of the great things about being an entrepreneur in the 21st century is there's no age barrier.
+Opinions expressed by Entrepreneur contributors are their own.One of the great things about being an entrepreneur in the 21st century is there's no age barrier.
 The days when you were pretty much required to slog away in middle management in corporate America for decades before banks considered you mature enough to take out a loan and strike out on your own are so gone.
 Now, the Internet has made starting up on a shoestring easy, and businesses routinely sprout in college dorm rooms--think Mark Zuckerberg and Facebook.

 Just in the past few weeks, I've read about Boston University student Alex Hodara, founder of real-estate brokerage Hodara Real Estate, and about business-plan competition winner Omar Soliman of the University of Miami/Coral Gables and his partner Nick Friedman of Pomona College, whose company College Hunks Hauling Junk (don't you love that business name?) has becoming a growing franchise.
 There's Matt Rhodes in Thousand Oaks, Calif., who founded T.O.
 Student Tutoring while still in high school.